Why does the College offer a “Preferred In-Network” benefit for the Bowdoin College PPO Health Plan?

-There are a number of reasons why Bowdoin College has decided to offer the Preferred In-Network benefit.
-The most important reason is to help both you and the College get the best value out of the money spent on health care.
+The Preferred In-Network benefit helps both you and the College get the best value out of the money spent on health care.
 Rising healthcare costs are a challenge for everyone, and this is one way to receive high quality care at a lower cost.

 What does it mean to use a “Preferred In-Network” provider?